pywugate/DetectRS_OMETIFF/README.md

 For example, the animal moving makes the motion correctiion a necessity step.

-But before that, we need to separate time series images in individual Z.
+And we need to separate time series images in individual Z.

 Users often manually do these tasks in ImageJ, Icy or other softwares : 1. read files, 2. re-order hyper-stack, 3. split colours, etc.